Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/getting-started/javascript.md

 ## Programmatic API

-We also believe you should be able to use all Bootstrap plugins purely through the JavaScript API.
+We also believe you should be able to use all Boosted plugins purely through the JavaScript API.
 All public APIs are single, chainable methods, and return the collection acted upon.

 {% highlight js %}
 $('.btn.danger').button('toggle').addClass('fat')